 A person needs Christianity because reincarnation does not remove sin.
 Also, reincarnation contradicts the Bible which presents Jesus with His miracles, fulfilled prophecies, resurrection, and so much more.
 Reincarnation denies the Day of Judgment.
 Also, think about this.
 Reincarnation works with karma, the idea that your past lives of "goodness" or "badness" affects the quality and position of your next incarnation.
 The purpose of reincarnation is to help you develop perfect karma by which you might then achieve a union with the divine consciousness after you have learned whatever it is you are supposed to learn.
 The problem is that each person had a first incarnation.
 That means that each person then had perfect Karma since he had no previous life and had done nothing wrong.
 Therefore, if he had perfect Karma and didn't learn or do what he was supposed to in his first life, then what makes him think that after hundreds of incarnations with accumulated bad karma that he will be able to achieve the perfect state of union with the divine consciousness that reincarnation moves him toward?
 It doesn't make any sense.

-But what does make sense is that there is one God who has revealed Himself in Jesus Christ, and the only way to have your sins forgiven is to trust in Him and not your own efforts through various lives to try to become perfect.
-That is why you need Jesus because reincarnation is not only false but also is empty.
+But what does make sense is that there is one God who has revealed Himself in Jesus Christ and the only way to have your sins forgiven is to trust in Him and not your own efforts through various lives to try and become perfect.
+That is why you need Jesus, because reincarnation is not only false, it is empty.